jihwan-victor-park/ETH_Prediction_Market/README.md

 # Prediction Market (Next.js)

-A minimal on-chain prediction market interface built with Next.js and Chainlink Price Feeds.
+An on-chain prediction market interface built with Next.js and Chainlink Price Feeds.
 The application displays a live ETH/USD chart using real data from the Chainlink Aggregator contract and provides a modular UI for prediction market interactions.

 ## Features